Welcome to Sequim Plants – formerly Skyline Nursery

 Herbert Senft proprietor.
 1080 W. Hendrickson Rd.
 Sequim, WA 98382 USA –

-.
 My FACEBOOK site is at https://www.facebook.com/HerbSecateur

-Since then five gardening friends have died.
+Since then, five gardening friends have died.
 One of ALS and I was very involved with his sad journey.
 The unexpected would hit me the next year and change much about my life.
 Becoming disabled ended my pry bar, maul and pick-axing days and recent events have added to that decline.
 My life has not been one of stabilization into new conglomerate forms, nor will it become sedimentary.
-The last years of illness and being reformed were to be endured and the remaining years will be a journey – a transformation into something better.
+The last years of illness were to be endured and the remaining years will be a journey – a transformation into something better.

 My last commentary was on the lack of interest in Native plants.
 Native plants wherever you are from provide a delectable palate for landscaping.
 Why is this not more prevalent?

 It has been my experience that most gardens are reactive rather than proactive.
-By that I mean, that the average gardener brings out the insecticides, pesticides and fertilizers when the plants or community is in stress.
-You generally do more harm than good with such knee jerk reactions.
+By that I mean, that the average gardener brings out insecticides, pesticides, and fertilizers when the plants or community is in stress.
+You do more harm than good with such knee jerk reactions.
 Long term investments (and patience) always pay off.
 Think long term and plant things that will attract pollinators to your garden, not pests.

 I suppose metaphors of plants in a healthy garden reflect the proper cultivation of community or politics.
 As with incarcerated individuals in prison, plants deprived of sunlight or freedom to grow will slowly wither and die.
 This applies to the garden when faster and more dominant plants hog the sunshine.
 Providing proper nutrition and sustenance in a neglected garden will always create an unexpected outcome in what can and might be harvested in the future.
-Poor soils with limited and stunted investments will rarely create a good garden.
+Poor soil with limited and stunted investments will rarely create a good garden.

-We seem to garden with ego’s and agendas rather than realizing that the earth we share should ever be preserved by hard tilling and the investiture of sweat and labor towards later and greater rewards.
+We seem to garden with egos and agendas rather than realizing that the earth we share should ever be preserved by hard tilling and the investiture of sweat and labor towards later and greater rewards.
 Investments that our children will be reaping long after we’re gone … and in that sense the garden provides one with immortality stretching out to future friends yet unknown who in their own ‘circle’s-turn will take wonder at all you’ve done.

 (C) Herb Senft 2015